elunna/nerfhack-changelog/README.md

 * More potion breathing effects (xNetHack)
 * Thrown potions of hallucination confuse monsters (EvilHack)
 * Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (EvilHack)
-* Withering can be cured by quaffing holy water.
 * Non-magical alchemy is less likely to result in an alchemical explosion (1 in 20 chance instead of 1 in 10)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
-* Fizzy potions and booze can cause (loud) burps.
+* Fizzy potions and booze can cause loud belches.
 * Smoky potions cannot appear in any starting role's inventory.
-* Diluted smoky potions will never yield a djinni from a bottle.
-* Diluted milky potions never yield ghosts.
-* Cursed diluted potions of gain level don't transport you, they levitate you momentarily.
-* Diluted potions of gain ability can only achieve uncursed results.

 #### Diluted potion effects
+* Potions can sometimes generate diluted in the dungeon or in monster inventory.
 * Most potions have a much less potent effect when diluted (EvilHack)
-* Potions can sometimes generate diluted
 * Shopkeepers only offer 1/2 price for diluted potions.
 * Diluted healing potions heal less and grant less max-HP (EvilHack).
 * Vampire blood doesn't provide HP gains if diluted.
+* Diluted smoky potions will never yield a djinni from a bottle.
+* Diluted milky potions never yield ghosts.
+* Cursed diluted potions of gain level don't transport you, they levitate you momentarily.
+* Diluted potions of gain ability can only achieve uncursed results.

 #### Gem Alchemy
 * Ported from UnNetHack, originally from SLASH'EM.
 * This allows you to dip a gem into a potion of acid, to alchemize a potion with a specific appearance.
-* This adds some serious value to potions of acid and gems.
-* Gem alchemy recipes can be viewed in the object lookup entry for "potion of acid".
+* Gem alchemy recipes can be viewed in the object lookup entry for "potion of acid", or even just "acid".
 * Other potions and gems should display their respective recipes.
 * Gems auto-id after successful gem alchemy.
 * Gem alchemy results are usually diluted; achieving pure results improves slightly with high Luck.